unnus/unnus/content/about.md

 ---
 type: static
 page: static/single.html
-title: Manifesto | unnus
+title: About | unnus
-which: manifesto
+which: about
 description: unnus is a healthcare branding agency aiming to establish medical brand that drive growth and build awareness
 menu: main
 weight: 1